mynah22/factorio/notes/glebaFactory.md

 3. sub factories process fruit on site (spoils slower)
 4. nutrients will have to flow upstream
 5. nutrients can also be made from spoilage at start of subfactories
+6. bacteria outputs to smelters, which output to belt
-6. spoilage is drained from all subfactories and put on belt
+7. spoilage is drained from all subfactories and put on belt
-7. spoilage is run through spoilage drain subfactory (carbon, nutrients), then burned at end of belt
+8. spoilage is run through spoilage drain subfactory (carbon, nutrients), then burned at end of belt

 ## items